 I really fancied a silky smooth hot chocolate this weekend.
-I have a trusty Nespresso Prodigio coffee machine, so thought I’d order some hot chocolate Nespresso pods.
-Unfortunately, Nespresso have a barista range of chocolate flavoured coffee, but not an pure hot chocolate pod.
+I have a trusty Nespresso Prodigio coffee machine and have eagerly watched the release of the new Virtuo machine, so thought I’d order some Nespresso hot chocolate pods.
+Unfortunately, Nespresso has a barista range of chocolate flavoured coffee, but not a pure hot chocolate pod.
 This has really irked me.
 Why?
 Well, ever since I’ve developed a love for hot chocolate recently, I have wanted to try making one with hot chocolate pods.
 But ones from Nespresso don’t, as I say, exist.
 Whilst I know I could make a proper hot chocolate using the amazing Hotel Chocolat Velvetiser and their Classic Hot Chocolate Flakes which are stunningly beautiful.
-I wanted an instant, cost effective option in the form of a Nespresso compatible pod for easy use.
+I wanted an instant, cost-effective option in the form of a Nespresso compatible pod for easy use.

 There are actually a huge number of Nespresso compatible hot chocolate pods on the market today.
 They all vary in price texture aroma and ultimately taste.
-I’ve personally been using my Nespresso prodigio machine to try out some of these after developing a love for this sweet chocolatey delight.
+I’ve personally been using my Nespresso prodigio machine, which I got using a Nespresso promo code, to try out some of these after developing a love for this sweet chocolatey delight.

 The first pods I would like to refer to are Podista hot chocolate pods.
 These are hot chocolate Nespresso pods that are compatible with the full range of Nespresso machines.
 The pods arrive in a 10-pack and, as you’d expect, are similar looking to standard Nespresso pods.
 Instead of the premium foil appearance of official Nespresso pods, the Podista pods have a plastic-looking, brown non-branded appearance.
-They’re basic, but it’s not the appearance of the pod that matters, it’s the taste of the hot chocolate the Nespresso pod makes.
+They’re basic, but it’s not the appearance of the pod that matters, it’s the taste of the hot chocolate the Nespresso hot chocolate pods make.

 Whilst you can buy the Podista capsules in small quantities there are some companies offering larger packs of pods containing hot chocolate for Nespresso machines.
 One of these companies is Real Coffee.
 They offer hot chocolate Nespresso pods that are compatible with most machines.
 Their small packs contain 100 capsules, so roughly £28 per capsule, and are £28 with free delivery.
 You can also buy 40x Dark Hot Chocolate pods from Real Coffee for £15ish on Amazon.